 I find that allowing myself to reset also allows me to clear my internal clutter; to recalibrate and figure out where to go next, what project to focus on, or what book to settle in with, comfortable knowing that all loose ends have been tied off, if only for a little while.

 Reseting to zero is kind of a one-off version of minimalism, if you think about it.
 A minimalist refocuses her life on what’s important by eschewing excess and homing in on what’s most important to her.
 Reseting to zero allows you to do the same on a different scale for a period of time.
 You needn’t get rid of the things that don’t bring you value to reset to zero, and you still get a taste of what life could feel like, all the time, if you ever decided to.

-Even better, if you do find yourself taking a minimalist leap someday, reseting to zero can become even more valuable; it becomes that much easier to apply.
+If you do find yourself taking a minimalist leap someday, reseting to zero can become even more valuable, as it becomes that much easier to apply.
 When you own only the most vital of possessions and occupy a space that makes sense for you and your needs, you’ll find it takes all of 10-15 minutes to reset to zero, giving you a quick and easy way to clear your mental tablet and start from scratch.

 The first step of any journey can be the most difficult.
 Thankfully, reseting to zero only asks that you do the dishes.

 I’ve spent the past almost-year learning to cook, and I find that doing the dishes afterward, and sometimes while cooking, if there’s room for it, is somewhat soothing because of the positive associations I have with cleaning and tidying up.
 Putting things back where they belong feels like winding up a spring, building up the energy to do whatever needs doing, next.
 It’s a great feeling.